neha-nupur/Coding-Talkers/README.md

 ## Contributors

-This project was created by Neha Nupur.
+This project was created by `Neha Nupur` for University Project.

 ## License